Types of Injury

 The structures most frequently damaged during surgical procedures are:

-- Abdominal viscera: small bowel, large bowel, bladder, ureter, spleen, liver, gallbladder, and omentum.
+- Abdominal viscera – small bowel, large bowel, bladder, ureter, spleen, and liver

 When patients are consented for an operative procedure, damage to the relevant nerves or vessels should be included in the risks of surgery.
 It may also be important to state the possible consequences of such damage to specific structures, for example ischaemic orchitis, secondary to damage to the vas deferens, during an inguinal hernia repair.